NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 One of the most useful features of DDT is its remote debugging feature.
 This allows you to connect to a debugging session on RDHPCS systems from a client running on your workstation.
-The local client provides much faster interaction than you would have if using the graphical client on RDHPCS systems.
+The local client provides much faster interaction than you would have if you use the graphical client on RDHPCS systems.
 For guidance in setting up the remote client see the :doc:`Debugging Software
 </software/debuggers/index>` page.